abhishekp2015/Artificial-Intelligence-Adversarial-Search-Algorithms/README.md

 # Artificial-Intelligence-Adversarial-Search-Algorithms
-Implemented a program to determine the Next Optimized move in a Two  Player Interactive game by using following Algorithms in Python:
+Implemented a program to determine the Next Optimized move in a Two  Player Interactive Game by using following Algorithms in Python:

 ● Greedy Bestfirst Search